Why Some People Stay Calm When Triggered (and You Don’t)

 You’re standing in line at the DMV.

-You’ve been waiting for 40-minutes, you’re now running late and your mind is spiraling—I’m going to miss my appointment.
+You’ve been waiting for 40 minutes.
+You’re running late, and your thoughts are spiraling—I’m going to miss my appointment.
 I should’ve left earlier.
 Why is this taking so long?

-Meanwhile, a few feet away, a mother with two small children waits patiently.
-One kid is tugging on her sleeve.
-The other is whining.
+Just a few feet away, a mom with two small kids waits patiently.
+One’s whining.
+The other’s tugging at her sleeve.
 And somehow—she’s cool as a cucumber.
 Calm.
 Unrushed.
 Unbothered.

 Understanding what emotional regulation is will help you see why your reactions aren’t a flaw—they’re a pattern that can be changed.
 If you’ve ever wondered why you keep overreacting to small things or recognized yourself in 7 signs of emotional reactivity, you’re already on the path to shifting it.